Introduction

 • VNC protocol.

-Example of connecting to a virtual machine using the serial console:
+An example of connecting to a virtual machine using a serial console:

 d8 v console linux-vm